data-driven-forms/react-forms/packages/react-form-renderer/README.md

 #### Changes to documentation

-If your changes influence API or add new features, you should describe these new options in the `demo` repository.
+If your changes influence API or add new features, you should describe these new options in the `react-renderer-demo` repository.
 Thanks!

 ### Contribution